farhan94/black-jade-mahjong-club/README.md

 ## Design/Logic

 ### Github Action to Fetch Metadata
 I decided to go with a GitHub action to fetch Elemental metadata because this information is fairly static.
 The only information I could see changing is the image url, if the team decides to change the url or something, which I doubt will happen.

 ### Server side vs Client side processing of the NFT ownership information
 I want to make sure owners are up to date and displayed correctly on the Membership page.
 For this, I had initially considered finding the owner of each relevant BJMC Elemental either client- or server-side, but I thought a better implementation of getting the owners would be to do it via a github action that runs on a cron schedule.
 There are a few reasons for doing it this way for the time being:

 - One is that this should make loading in this information a lot quicker than having to get owner information, since the information will always be available, and no processing needs to be done on it.

 - Another reason is that owners of these specific Elementals don't change often.
 Therefore, it would be a bit of a waste to have to process this information server or client side every load, when it's fairly static.
 TODO: look into cache/chaching

 ## TODOs:
+Elemental Metadata:
+- Add Opensea profile scraping as a fallback when we can't find the X/Twitter Account on the Azuki Collect Profile Page
 Housekeeping:
 - Build and deploy GHA
 - Auto delete merged branches